Diffusion for the periodic wind-tree model: Abstract

 \section{Abstract}

-The periodic wind-tree model is an infinite billiard in the plane with identical rectangular scatterers disposed at each integer point.
-We prove that independently of the size of the scatterers, generically with respect to the angle, the polynomial diffusion rate in this billiard is $2/3$.
+The periodic wind-tree model is an infinite billiard in the plane with identical rectangular scatterers placed at each integer point.
+We prove that independtly of the size of scatters and generically with respect to the angle, the polynomial diffusion rate in this billiard is $2/3$.

 0.5\baselineskip

 \selectlanguage{francais}

 0.5\baselineskip {\bf Diffusion du vent dans les arbres}